UniSwarm/uDevkit-SDK/support/archi/pic32mm/README.md

 This family is splitted into two subfamilies :

-* GPL : low pin count (20 to 36) with a small set of peripherical
+* GPL : low pin count (20 to 36) with a small set of peripherals
-* GPM : medium pin count (28 to 64) with more periphericals and USB communication
+* GPM : medium pin count (28 to 64) with more peripherals and USB communication

 ## Main features